By Jackie Thakkar Nov. 07, 2017

 Even as Delhi reels under a winter smog and flails breathlessly, what stirs our feelings is not the word "smog", but the word, "winter".

-or a mumbaikar, winter is a lot like God, we don’t see it or feel it but we feel compelled to believe in it.
+For a mumbaikar, winter is a lot like God, we don’t see it or feel it but we feel compelled to believe in it.
 When it comes to oxymorons, it’s common knowledge that Mumbai’s winters are right up there with “soft-spoken Gujaratis” and “sane Salman fans”.
-Yet every year as November rolls around, middle-class dads insist on turning off the A.C in the car by saying “Enjoy the weather,” with visible beads of sweat trickling down their foreheads.
+Yet every year as December rolls around, middle-class dads insist on turning off the A.C in the car by saying “Enjoy the weather,” with visible beads of sweat trickling down their foreheads.
 In fact, Uber-drivers from Colaba to Borivali brace themselves for winter with that mind-numbingly cliche snippet of small-talk that goes something like, “Bhai sahab, aaj kal mausam kaafi accha ho gaya hai na?”

 It is exactly this kind of delusional exuberance for a virtually non-existent dip in weather conditions that represents the spirit of Mumbai.